mavlink/qgc-user-guide/en/SetupView/Firmware.md

    ![Firmware Upgrade Complete](../../assets/setup/firmware/firmware_upgrade_complete.jpg)

-Once the firmware is loaded completely the device/vehicle will reboot and reconnect.
+Once the firmware has finished loading the device/vehicle will reboot and reconnect.
 Next you will need to configure the [airframe](../SetupView/Airframe.md) (and then sensors, radio, etc.)